Frequent Urination: Causes and Treatments

-Frequent urination can be a symptom of many different problems.
+Frequent urination can be a symptom of many different problems from kidney disease to simply drinking too much fluid.
 When frequent urination is accompanied by fever, an urgent need to urinate, and pain or discomfort in the abdomen, you may have a urinary tract infection.
 Other possible causes of frequent urination include:

-Diabetes.
-Frequent urination is often an early symptom of both type 1 and type 2 diabetes as the body tries to rid itself of unused glucose through the urine.
+.
+Frequent urination with an abnormally large amount of urine is often an early symptom of both type 1 and type 2 diabetes as the body tries to rid itself of unused glucose through the urine.

 Diuretic use.
 These medications that are used to treat high blood pressure or fluid buildup work in the kidney and flush excess fluid from the body, causing frequent urination.

 Stroke or other neurological diseases.
 Damage to nerves that supply the bladder can lead to problems with bladder function, including frequent and sudden urges to urinate.

 Less common causes include bladder cancer, bladder dysfunction, and radiation therapy.